-Transport and infrastructure in NepalOur listing of the primary kinds of transport compares the infrastructure of Nepal with the average of all countries in Asia.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in NepalOur listing of the primary types of transport compares the infrastructure of Nepal with the average of all countries in Asia.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

-In terms of the length of its rail network, Nepal ranks 135th in the world with 0.00 meters per inhabitant.
+In terms of the length of its rail network, Nepal ranks 136th in the world with zero meters per inhabitant.
 In total, the rail network is 59 kilometers long.

 › Airports in Nepal